Molajo/Fieldhandler/.dev/Doc/install.md

-Installing Filesystem
+Installing FieldHandler
 =============

 Using Composer
 --------------

-Filesystem is available on Packagist ([Molajo/Filesystem](http://packagist.org/packages/molajo/filesystem)) and as such installable via [Composer](http://getcomposer.org/).
+FieldHandler is available on Packagist ([Molajo/FieldHandler](http://packagist.org/packages/molajo/FieldHandler)) and as such installable via [Composer](http://getcomposer.org/).

 Manual Installation
 -------------------

-Filesystem is available on Packagist ([Molajo/Filesystem](http://packagist.org/packages/molajo/filesystem)) and as such installable via [Composer](http://getcomposer.org/).
+FieldHandler is available on Packagist ([Molajo/FieldHandler](http://packagist.org/packages/molajo/FieldHandler)) and as such installable via [Composer](http://getcomposer.org/).

 ### Creating the adapter class